-Finally, Michael II has lost Transylvania and withdrew to Fogaras castle.
+Finally, Michael II lost Transylvania and withdrew to Fogaras castle.
 Then he ceded his wife and children as hostages to the General and left for Moldova.
-There he suffered further defeats from the combined Polish-Moldavian forces in more battles, then he was forced out from his own homeland, Wallachia, as well.
+There he suffered further defeats from the combined Polish-Moldavian forces in more battles, then he was forced out of his own homeland, Wallachia, as well.
 The ambitious Voivode Michael II could find shelter in King Habsburg Rudolf’s court in Prague and could return to Transylvania only during the next year.
 It is a different story to tell how finally General Basta had him murdered not much later.

 All in all, the mercenaries of Basta and Michael II devastated the land of Transylvania so much that contemporary writers called it a disaster.
 Let us not forget that most of the atrocities committed by Basta’s mercenaries are connected to his Hajdú soldiers.
 A few years later it was only Prince Bocskai who succeeded in making order in Transylvania, paving the way for Prince Bethlen’s and Prince Rákóczi’s work to make Transylvania the prosperous, independent, and strong “Fairy Garden” of Europe – until the next Habsburg intervention, at least.

 Source: Szibler Gábor and some own research

 Do not miss the next part of the Long War Series, subscribe here to receive the updates: